publishpress/PublishPress-Checklists/readme.txt

 = [2.6.0] - [===UNRELEASED===] =

-* Added: Permission to access Checklists screen #173
+* Added: Added capability "manage_checklists" to access Checklists screen, #173;
+* Fixed: Fix tabs layout in the settings page, #317;
+* Removed: Remove the icon from the admin heading;
+* Fixed: Updated the Reviews library, fixing compatibility with our other plugins;
+* Fixed: Add capability check before saving global checklists options (we already had a nonce check in place), #325;
+* Fixed: Improved output escaping in the admin interface, #326;
+* Fixed: Improved input sanitization, #324;

 = [2.5.3] - 2021-11-15 =

-* Fixed: Can't update published posts if requirements changed
+* Fixed: Can't update published posts if requirements changed;
-* Added: WordPress Reviews version 1.1.12
+* Added: WordPress Reviews version 1.1.12;

 = [2.5.2] - 2021-11-11 =

-* Fixed: Missing logo image for ask-for-review banner
+* Fixed: Missing logo image for ask-for-review banner;
-* Added: Ask-for-review banner in other admin pages
+* Added: Ask-for-review banner in other admin pages;

 = [2.5.1] - 2021-11-11 =

-* Fixed: Skip the comply of requirements when "Include pre-publish checklist" is disabled
+* Fixed: Skip the comply of requirements when "Include pre-publish checklist" is disabled;
-* Fixed: Preferences Panel box is broken
+* Fixed: Preferences Panel box is broken;
-* Fixed: Changed ID of span where full slug is picked up from with Classic Editor
+* Fixed: Changed ID of span where full slug is picked up from with Classic Editor;
-* Fixed: Border width for buttons
+* Fixed: Border width for buttons;
-* Added: Ask for plugin review support
+* Added: Ask for plugin review support;

 = [2.5.0] - 2021-04-22 =